JoeKell/DOM_Manpulation_ALIEN-PROOF/README.md

 ![All Data View](FinalImages/AllData.PNG)

-Add more here!!!
+To view sightings from a particular date, city, state, county, or shape, enter the desired results in the appropriate fields and then click "Filter Table"!

 ## Tools
 These are the tools, techniques, and resources used in this project.

-* D3 is used in combination with Javascript to generate the interactive plot
+* Javascript is used to filter to the appropriate data upon click of the filter button

 * HTML is used for the framework of the page

 * Github Pages is used to host the data and final application

-* The data is stored in csv format and imported in

 ### About the Data

-This data comes from the US Census.
+Alien sighting data was provided for the challenge without a source, it was likely generated.

 ## Project Steps